scripting-drafts/Google-Places-Data-Extraction/README.md

  - Update that gets coordinates from Nominatim API.

 gmaps-dict-csv-bcn.py
- - Is an update of gmaps-xlsx-bcn-2.py that converts the data into a csv file with headers.
+ - Update of gmaps-xlsx-bcn-2.py that converts the data into a csv file with headers.

 gmaps-xlsx-bcn-2.py
  - Removes duplicates and writes the results without an assigned neighbourhood.